mrolims/pynamicalsys/docs/source/dds_trajectories.rst

     # Create an instance of the standard map
     ds = DiscreteDynamicalSystem(model="standard_map")

 Next, we can generate a trajectory by specifying the initial condition, parameters, and total time.
-The :py:meth:`trajectory <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem.trajectory>` method returns a Numpy array with shape `(N, d)`, where `N` is the number of iterations and `d` is the dimension of the system.
+The :py:meth:`trajectory <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem.trajectory>` method returns a Numpy array with shape `(N, d)`, where `N` is the number of iterations and `d` is the dimension of the system.
 Each row of the array corresponds to a time step, and each column corresponds to a state variable.

 .. code-block:: python